Kek Lok Si Temple In Penang - Travelswithsun

 Kek Lok Si Temple At Night During Chinese New Year

-Lanterns will be strung throughout the whole complex, giving it a very dreamy appearance!
+During this festive time, lanterns are strung throughout the whole complex, giving it a very dreamy appearance!
 The lanterns represent donations from temple devotees.

 The Pagoda Of Ten Thousand Buddhas At Night